project-codeflare/codeflare-sdk/CodeFlareSDK_Design_Doc.md

 We will also use the Kubernetes python client to get information about both the RayCluster and AppWrapper custom resources to monitor the status of our Framework Cluster via `cluster.status()` and `cluster.details()`.

-The RayCluster deployed on your kubernetes cluster can be interacted with in two ways: Either through an interactive session via `ray.init()` or through the submission of batch jobs.
+The RayCluster deployed on your Kubernetes cluster can be interacted with in two ways: Either through an interactive session via `ray.init()` or through the submission of batch jobs.

 Finally we will use the Kubernetes python client to delete the AppWrapper via `cluster.down()`

 ### Training Jobs:

 For the submission of Jobs we will rely on the [TorchX](https://pytorch.org/torchx/latest/) job launcher to handle orchestrating the distribution of our model training jobs across the available resources on our cluster.
-We will support two distributed backend schedulers: Ray and Kuberentes-MCAD.
+We will support two distributed backend schedulers: Ray and Kubernetes-MCAD.
 TorchX is designed to be used primarily as a CLI, so we will wrap a limited subset of its functionality into our SDK so that it can be used as part of a python script.

 Users can define their jobs with `DDPJobDefinition()` providing parameters for the script they want to run as part of the job, the resources required for the job, additional args specific to the script being run and scheduler being used.

-Once a job is defined it can be submitted to the Kuberentes cluster to be run via `job.submit()`.
-If `job.submit()` is left empty the SDK will assume the Kuberentes-MCAD scheduler is being used.
+Once a job is defined it can be submitted to the Kubernetes cluster to be run via `job.submit()`.
+If `job.submit()` is left empty the SDK will assume the Kubernetes-MCAD scheduler is being used.
 If a RayCluster is specified like, `job.submit(cluster)`, then the SDK will assume that the Ray scheduler is being used and submit the job to that RayCluster.

 After the job is submitted, a user can monitor its progress via `job.status()` and `job.logs()` to retrieve the status and logs output by the job.
 At any point the user can also call `job.cancel()` to stop the job.